-In menopausal or perimenopausal hair loss, many people experience a feeling that is hard to fully explain, yet keeps returning:
+In menopausal or perimenopausal hair loss — a common pathway within hormonal hair loss— many people experience a feeling that is hard to fully explain, yet keeps returning:

 This feeling is often more unsettling than the hair loss itself.